DESI 2024 V: Full-Shape Galaxy Clustering from Galaxies and Quasars: Methodology

 \item {\bf Priors on non-cosmology parameters}.
 As described in \cref{subsec:methods-projection}, we set physically motivated Gaussian priors around the stochastic and counterterm parameters.
 We set a uniform prior on $(b_1+1)\sigma_8$ and wide Gaussian priors on $b_2 \sigma_8^2$ and $b_s \sigma_8^2$.
 The priors on the non-cosmology parameters are summarised in \cref{tab:priors}.

 \item {\bf Priors on cosmology parameters}.
 When doing cosmology inference in either ShapeFit or Full Modelling, we set all the priors on cosmology parameters to be flat (except for $n_s$ and $\omega_b$), with a range sufficiently wide that the chain does not reach the imposed prior boundaries.
-When doing a Full-Modelling analysis using DESI data alone, we typically adopt a Big Bang Nucleosynthesis Gaussian prior of $\omega_b=0.02218 \pm 0.00055$ \cite{Schoneberg24}.
-When the scalar spectral index is also varied, we impose a wide Gaussian prior on $n_s$ with the width 10 times the $1\sigma$ error from \emph{Planck}.
-The priors on the cosmological parameters are summarised in \cref{tab:priors}.
+When doing a Full-Modelling analysis using DESI data alone we follow the procedure described in \cite{KP7s1-MG} where we utilize the joint constraint on $\omega_b$ and the number of relativistic species $N_{\rm eff}$, and fix the latter parameter to its fiducial value of 3.044; the resulting projected constraint on the physical baryon density is $\omega_b = 0.02198 \pm 0.00053$ \cite{Schoneberg24}.
+This prior is slightly different from the one stated in \cref{tab:priors}.

 \item {\bf Covariance}.
 As described in \cref{subsec:methods-cov}, we have two methods for generating covariances in Fourier space: the analytical estimate based on Gaussian approximation and the mock-based covariance which relies on \texttt{EZmocks}.
 Our fiducial choice is to use the mock-based covariance, as they better include systematic effects such as the fibre assignment.
 In addition, the lack of post-reconstruction analytical covariance poses a limitation when combining the Full-Shape analysis with the post-reconstruction BAO analysis, which using mock-based covariance can be easily done.
 We account for potential inaccuracies of the mock-based covariance by including a correction factor described in \cref{subsec:sys-cov}.